MohammedZuhairAhmed/Crop-Allocation-Backtracking-approach/README.md

 To use the backtracking approach for crop allocation, follow these steps:

-1. Make sure you have the necessary input files for the farm and crop data.
-These files should be in a specific format (see `data/farm_data.csv` and `data/crop_data.csv` for examples).
+1. Make sure you have the `taluk_borders.shp` file, which contains the geographic information of the Taluk borders in Belagavi district.

-2. Adjust the parameters in the `backtracking_search.py` file according to your requirements.

-3. Run the `backtracking_search.py` script using the following command:
+2. Run the `backtracking_search.py` script using the following command:

    ```shell
    python backtracking_search.py
    ```

-4. The script will output the optimized crop allocation for the given Taluks in Belagavi district, considering the constraints of no neighboring Taluks having the same crop assigned.
+3. The script will output the optimized crop allocation for the given Taluks in Belagavi district, considering the constraints of no neighboring Taluks having the same crop assigned.

 ## Contributing